-Note 30.
+Note 29.
 Related parties

-The Group's related parties for the years 2019 and 2018 were the following:
+The Group's related parties for the years 2020 and 2019 were the following:

-Name of the entity Relationship with the Company Key management personnel Members of board of directors of the Company, CEOs, CFO and Sales Director of Group entities Victor Bostan CEO, Member of the Board of Directors, significant shareholder through Amboselt Universal Inc. Agro Sud Invest SRL Entity controlled by a key member of management through a significant shareholding BSC Agro SRL Entity controlled by a key member of management through a significant shareholding Victoriavin SRL Entity controlled by Victor Bostan through a significant shareholding Ecosmart Union SA Associate IM Glass Container Company SA Associate (related party from 1 April 2017 to 16 July 2018) Glass Container Company-SP SRL Subsidiary of IM Glass Container Company SA (related party from 1 April 2017 to 16 July 2018) BC Moldova Agroindbank SA Common member in the board of directors of the Company and of the Bank (starting 4 April 2019)
+Name of the entity Relationship with the Company Key management personnel Members of board of directors of the Company, CEOs, CFO and Sales Director of Group entities Victor Bostan CEO, Member of the Board of Directors, significant shareholder through Amboselt Universal Inc. Agro Sud Invest SRL Entity controlled by a key member of management through a significant shareholding BSC Agro SRL Entity controlled by a key member of management through a significant shareholding Victoriavin SRL Entity controlled by Victor Bostan through a significant shareholding Ecosmart Union SA Associate BC Moldova Agroindbank SA Common member in the board of directors of the Company and of the Bank (starting 4 April 2019)